-The UNDP's Inclusive Growth Programme proposes an integrated approach that looks at the pace and patterns of growth as well as its implications in terms of equity and equality.
+The UNDP's Sustainable Development Programme proposes an integrated approach that looks at the pace and patterns of growth as well as its implications in terms of equity and equality.
 It reaffirms the primacy of productive employment as the main vehicle for job-rich growth that ensures decent work opportunities for broad portions of individuals, households, and entrepreneurs in Kosovo.
-It emphasizes the need to coherently prioritise objectives related to low-emission development and climate resilience, as certain processes may be irreversible and prevent the realization of gains from green growth.
-The emphasis is on an integrated manner/approach, rather than a piecemeal way
+The UNDP's Sustainable Development Programme designs projects and interventions to promote economic opportunities, access to services, and participation for all people - paying special attention to vulnerable individuals and groups who are faced with multiple human insecurity challenges.

 Featured ReportsRemitance Study

 8,000 households in Kosovo and a further 700 interviews with migrants living abroad were conducted for the Kosovo Remittance Study 2012.The results from the remittance study show that there was a 14% decline in remittance inflows to Kosovo in 2011 compared to 2010